-ENGL

-Language selection: The entire menu can be switched to the desired user language even before the code is provided.
-The following languages are available: German (DEUT), English (ENGL).

-CODE Code number for entering the menu.
+- ENGL Language selection: The entire menu can be switched to the desired user language even before the code is provided.
+The following languages are available: German (DEUT), English (ENGL). - CODE Code number for entering the menu.
 The rest of the menu items are only displayed once the correct code number is entered.

-SENSOR Sensor menu: indication of the type of sensor or a fixed temperature for an input that is not used.

-SYS PF System protective functions: switch off the solar thermal system when a critical collector temperature has been reached; anti-freeze function for the collector.

-STARTF Start function: start help for solar thermal systems.

-ART After-running time: can be set for the output.

-PSC Pump speed control (only for speed version V D)

-COP Control output available twice (0-10V / PWM)
+- SENSOR Sensor menu: indication of the type of sensor or a fixed temperature for an input that is not used. - SYS PF System protective functions: switch off the solar thermal system when a critical collector temperature has been reached; anti-freeze function for the collector. - STARTF Start function: start help for solar thermal systems. - ART After-running time: can be set for the output. - PSC Pump speed control (only for speed version VD) - COP Control output (0-10V / PWM)

-As analogue output (0-10 V): output of a voltage between 0 and 10 V.
+As analogue function (0-10 V): output of a voltage between 0 and 10 V.

-As fixed value of 5V.
+As fixed value of 5V to supply vortex sensors without data link connection.

 As PWM (pulse width modulation): output of a frequency.
-The duty cycle (ON /

-OFF) conforms to the control signal.
+The duty cycle (ON / OFF) conforms to the control signal.